Elisabeth Tuijnman

-Elisabeth 'Liesbeth' Tuijnman (born 7 July 1943, Middelburg) is the current mayor of the municipality of Overbetuwe in the Netherlands.
+Elisabeth 'Liesbeth' Tuijnman is the current mayor of the municipality of Overbetuwe in the Netherlands.
 She obtained the equivalent of a bachelor's degree in education.
 Before becoming mayor of Overbetuwe, she had served as mayor to the rural community of Norg, Papendrecht and Sandebuur.
 Mayor Tuijnman is a member of the liberal conservative People's Party for Freedom and Democracy.